null1024-ws/Poisoning-Attack-on-Code-Completion-Models/README.md

 ## Evasive Strategies
 You can use `Ctrl + F` to search the rule and corresponding strategy you need.

-We have given strategies for all vulnerabilities, and code transformation for some of them.
+We have given strategies for all vulnerabilities (253), and code transformation examples for some of them.

 | **Category** | **Rule ID** | **Our Strategies** |
 |:------------:|:------------:|:------------------:|